-- Nothing and no one has power over us unless we ourselves give it to them. - Serenity-inner calm and implacability-cannot be destroyed. - "God give me the serenity to accept the things I cannot change, to courage to change what I can, and the wisdom to know the difference."
-Reinhold Niebuhr
+- Nothing and no one has power over us unless we ourselves give - Serenity-inner calm and implacability-cannot be destroyed. - "God give me the serenity to accept the things I cannot change, to courage to change what I can, and the wisdom to know the difference." - Reinhold Niebuhr